 A hefty amount of L&D professionals know the name Michelle Ockers.
 Michelle primarily provides key direction advice to a wealth of global organisations, but she does so much more.
 Whatever the industry, or size of company, Michelle uses her vast expertise to unleash the best learning approaches possible.
 From designing and implementing a learning academy for Coca-Cola Amatil, to reshaping the Learning and Development across Qantas Airways, Michelle has a lot to offer.

 Craig Weiss is the CEO and lead analyst of the Craig Weiss Group.
 The Craig Weiss Group provide advisory, consulting and analytics services for companies worldwide.
-The Craig Weiss Group run the ONLY Learning Managing System search engine and Craig’s wildly popular blog ‘E-Learning 2-47’ which is read in 174 countries!
+The Craig Weiss Group run the ONLY Learning Managing System search engine and Craig’s wildly popular blog ‘E-Learning 2-47’.
+His blog is read in a whopping 174 countries!
 Craig is always on the forefront of LMS innovation.
 If you want to know how the 2020s are going to be shaping up for L&D, then follow Craig!

 And It Goes Without Saying…

-As a special treat, here’s 5 up and coming players in today’s L&D game to keep an eye on:
+As a special treat, here’s 5 up and coming players in today’s L&D game that we just couldn’t miss on our top 20 L&D influencers list in 2020.
+Make sure to keep an eye on:

 Korbyn Behl is currently the Global Manager of Learning Delivery at Expedia Group.
 He’s also a people leader in L&D, a public speaker and a promising relationship builder.